-Today's UV index in Tours, France will be up to 5.8, indicating a moderate level of sun exposure for the average person.
+Today's UV index in Tours, France will be up to 6.7, indicating a high level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 The UV index in Tours, France, varies throughout the year, usually reaching moderate levels in spring and autumn and higher levels in summer months, especially from June to August.
 Winter months see low UV intensity.